learncodeacademy/vue-tutorials/vue-5-dynamic-data/README.md

 Then visit [http://rest.learncode.academy/api/someuser/friends](http://rest.learncode.academy/api/someuser/friends) and ensure the data has been added.

 NOTE!
-Use `http://rest.learncode.academy/api/someuser/friends` in you main.js
+Use `http://rest.learncode.academy/api/someuser/friends` in your main.js